 The Chair of the JC must be one of the representatives of the member TCs.
 Eligible Persons who are not representing a member TC may attend meetings as observers.

 The TC Administrator may close any JC that does not hold a meeting or conduct any electronic discussion in any six month period, or whose membership is less than two TCs.
 The JC can also be closed by Resolution of its members.

 The TC shall operate in accordance with the OASIS Intellectual Property Rights (IPR) Policy.

 Notices of Disclosed Claims, as defined in and required by the OASIS IPR Policy, shall be made by sending an email message to the TC Administrator, who shall post the disclosure on the TC’s web page and notify the TC via the TC general email list.
 The TC shall make no formal decision with regard to the applicability or validity of an IPR disclosure.

 All documents and other files produced by the TC, including specifications at any level of approval, must use the OASIS file naming scheme, and must include the OASIS copyright notice.
-All document files must also use the OASIS document templates.
+All document files must be written using the OASIS document authoring templates, which shall be published and maintained by the TC Administrator.
 The name of any specification may not include any trademarks or service marks not owned by OASIS.

 A specification that is approved by the TC at any level must include a list of people who participated in the development of the specification.
 This list shall be initially compiled by the Chair, and any Member of the TC may add or remove their names from the list by request.